Hypothyroidism

 Heal your hypothyroidism — permanently.

-Visit PrimeHealth in Denver, Colorado, less than a mile from Sloans Lake, if you’re concerned about hypothyroidism.
+Visit PrimeHealth in Denver, Colorado, less than a mile from Sloan’s Lake, if you’re concerned about hypothyroidism.

 This endocrine disorder impacts 5% of Americans, with another 5% estimated to be undiagnosed.

-We do this by identifying and treating the underlying cause, rather than just giving a prescription to manage symptoms for the rest of your life.
+Conventional doctors may say that hypothyroidism is incurable, but we continue to reverse hypothyroidism in countless patients permanently.
+We do this by identifying and treating the underlying cause, rather than just giving a prescription to manage symptoms for life.

-What are the symptoms of hypothyroidism?
+What are the Symptoms of Hypothyroidism?

-The symptoms of hypothyroidism include:
+Symptoms of hypothyroidism include:

 • Enlarged thyroid (goiter)